arifulbasha2-ops/Account-Manager-APK/README.md

 - `KEY_PASSWORD` — Key password

 If secrets are missing the workflow will attempt to build a release APK (unsigned) and upload whatever release APK artifact was produced.

+When a tag (v*) is pushed the workflow now also creates a **GitHub Release** and attaches the built APK(s) to the Release for easy downloads by QA or other contributors.